ROCm/rocm-install-on-linux/docs/install/3rd-party/taichi-install.rst

 .. meta::
   :description: Install Taichi on ROCm
-  :keywords: installation, docker, Taichi, AMD, ROCm
+  :keywords: installation, docker, Taichi, deep learning, AMD, ROCm

 ********************************************************************************
-Taichi on ROCm
+Taichi on ROCm installation
 ********************************************************************************

 `Taichi <https://www.taichi-lang.org/>`_ is an open-source, imperative, and parallel programming language designed for high-performance numerical computation.
-Embedded in Python, it leverages just-in-time (JIT) compilation frameworks such as LLVM to accelerate compute-intensive Python code by compiling it to native GPU or CPU instructions.

-For hardware, software, and third-party framework compatibility between ROCm and Taichi, see the following resources:

-* :ref:`system-requirements`
-* :doc:`rocm:compatibility/ml-compatibility/taichi-compatibility`
+This topic covers setup instructions and the necessary files to build, test, and run Taichi with ROCm support in a Docker environment.
+To learn more about Taichi on ROCm, including its use cases, recommendations, as well as hardware and software compatibility, see :doc:`rocm:compatibility/ml-compatibility/taichi-compatibility`.

 .. note::